 While suicide is the second leading cause of death among young adults (age 15-24) in the United States, it is preventable.
-With training and awareness, we can encourage those struggling with depression and anxiety to seek help early.
-There are many ways students can get involved to keep themselves and those around them safe.
-This campus-wide initiative begins with training for teachers, faculty, staff and students which provides them not only with the ability to recognize the potential warning signs of someone considering suicide, but the skills necessary to help that individual.
+We can encourage those struggling with depression and anxiety to seek help early.
+For assistance, please call 352-854-2322, ext.
+1580.